jadamsowers/trailhead/backend/docs/API_DOCUMENTATION.md

 # API Documentation Guide

-The Scouting Outing Manager API provides **two interactive documentation interfaces** that are automatically generated from your code.
+The Trailhead API provides **two interactive documentation interfaces** that are automatically generated from your code.

 ## 🎯 Quick Access